adriandez/web-inventory-automation/README.md

 ## Dependencies

-- `axios`: For future enhancements like API testing.
 - `canvas`: For generating visual charts.
 - `dotenv`: For environment variable management.
 - `fs-extra`: For advanced file system operations.